 If you were to look underneath the cardboard after a season, you will probably find numerous worms in the soil breaking down the rotting weeds and improving the soil structure with their feeding.
 You might also see woodlice, slugs and beetles all working on breaking the cardboard down.

-Abundant in autumn and usually free for the thrifty homesteader or can be exchanged for some yard work for a neighbor (read: you rake the leaves).
+:eaves are abundant in autumn and usually free for the thrifty homesteader!
+Alternatively they can be exchanged for some yard work for a neighbor (read: you rake the leaves).

 Leaves are the forest’s mulch and take a long time to break down.
 Leaves can be placed in a compost bin on their own or trash bags and left to rot over a season or two.
 The leaves are broken down by fungi to become leaf mold which is a great way to add humus content to the soil and will aid sandy soils to retain moisture.

 I have used leaves to cover the vegetable plot to suppress weeds which has worked well but it will take sometime before the soil will hold moisture better.

 Shredding the leaves will help break them down much quicker which is beneficial if you are wanting to use leaves to just cover a bed over winter or for a short period of time.

 To use leaves as a mulch, spread on the ground in a layer about 2 – 4 inches thick.
 Leaves tend to be high carbon and need a nitrogen source to help break down which is usually taken from the soil unless a fertilizer is provided.

 Photo Credit: Sylwia Pietruszka